heston/ding-dong-ditch/README.md

 are provided "AS IS" with no warranty either expressed or implied.
 Further, the author shall not be held liable for any outcome whatsoever as the result of your use of the Project.
-To be crystal clear, if you try this at home, and it frys your Pi, burns down your house, and leaves you disfigured for life, you agree that it was entirely your own fault. **Use this Project at your own risk.**
+To be crystal clear, if you try this at home, and it frys your Pi, burns down your house, or leaves you disfigured for life, you agree that it was entirely your own fault. **Use this Project at your own risk.**